 Evolution of firm size

 Lukas Gonon^{}and L. C. G. Rogers[†]

-April 15, 2014
+April 7, 2014

 Abstract

-In this paper we develop the idea that firm sizes evolve as log Brownian motions $dS_t = S_t(\sigma dW_t + \mu dt)$ where the constants μ , σ are characteristics of the firm, chosen from some distribution, and that the firms are wound up at some random time.
-At any given time, we see a firm of a given size.
-What can we say about its characteristics given its size?
+The idea we develop in these notes is that firm sizes evolve as log Brownian motions $dS_t = S_t(\sigma dW_t + \mu dt)$ where the constants μ , σ are characteristics of the firm, chosen from some distribution, and that the firms are killed randomly.
+At any given time, we see a firm of a given size; what can we say about its characteristics given its size?
 How would we invest in such a market?
 What do these assumptions imply about the distribution of sizes?
-By making simple and well-chosen modelling assumptions, we are able to develop quite concrete forms of the dependence of firm characteristics on size, from which we are able to deduce optimal investment weights as a function of size alone.
-As in the approach of Fernholz [Fernholz, 2002], this avoids the need to estimate growth rates of stocks in order to decide on investment strategy.

 1 Introduction.

-Problems of dynamic optimal investment have been studied for many years now, going back at least to the landmark paper of Merton [Merton, 1971]; but the theory does not always tie up well with practice.
+intro Problems of dynamic optimal investment have been studied for many years now, going back at least to the landmark paper of Merton [Merton, 1971]; but the theory does not always tie up well with practice.
 One of the main conclusions of [Merton, 1971] is that for a constant relative risk aversion agent trying to optimize his utility of terminal wealth in a log-Brownian market, the optimal strategy is to invest his wealth in fixed proportions in the available assets.
 This is memorable and simple, but applying it is problematic.
 It is problematic because the optimal proportions depend on the growth rates of the assets and their volatilities, and these will not be known.
 The growth rates in particular cannot even be estimated with any degree of confidence (see, for example, Section 4.2 of [Rogers, 2013].)
-Nevertheless, the mean-variance type of strategy which Merton's result implies remains a commonly-used approach to portfolio management, with point estimates substituted for the unknown true values, and little account taken of the estimation error. ^{}Department of Mathematics, ETH Zürich.
+Nevertheless, the mean-variance type of strategy which Merton's result implies remains a commonly-used approach to portfolio management, with point estimates substituted for the unknown true values, and little account taken of the estimation error.
+In contrast, the stochastic portfolio approach of Fernholz [Fernholz, 2002] aims to base portfolio choice on market observables, particularly, the relative sizes of firms in the whole market.
+While this approach does not entirely escape from the need to know something about the parameters of the asset dynamics, it advances a very different way of thinking of ^{}Department of Mathematics, ETH Zürich.